Node.js REPL, Inspector, Watch Mode, and SEA

 > os.platform()

-The REPL is live runtime state behind a prompt.
+That is the first thing to get clear.
+A REPL session may feel like a scratchpad, but it is still a real Node process.
 Bindings stay around.
 Built-in modules are reachable.
-The current working directory matters.
-The same process object exists.
-If you change process.env.DEBUG in the prompt, you changed the current process.
-If you require() a module, it enters the usual CommonJS cache.
-If you throw, the REPL catches the exception for that interactive turn and gives the prompt back.
+The current working directory is process state.
+The same process object is available.
+If you change process.env.DEBUG, you changed it for the current process.
+If you require() a module, that module enters the normal CommonJS cache.
+If an expression throws, the REPL catches that error for the current input turn and gives you the prompt again.

 The REPL Context